erik-helleren/growing-SEs/src/teaching/3_teaching.md

 Lastly *you do* is where the student does it themselves.
 This pulls together the new concepts, and the minuta of writing code that works.
 Its important that you pratice paticence, and wait till they ask for help and are stuck or they indicate they are done before providing feedback or advice.

-Don't be afraid to pull the mentee into *your* work to model behaviors.
+Don't be afraid to pull the student into *your* work to model behaviors.
 Pulling them into your refactoring process, or when you are researching a new feature provides a learning experiences for them.
 Just be sure to also slow it down a bit, and explain your process.

 ### Pairing

 Pairing is distinct from modeling in that the focus is applying moreso than leaning.
 Not to say that pairing isn't a great way to learn and grow, just that the focus is different.
-As the mentor, its you job to know when you should be in [pairing mode](./pairing.html) vs when you should be in modeling mode.
+As the teacher, its you job to know when you should be in [pairing mode](./pairing.html) vs when you should be in modeling mode.

 ## Understand their thought process